Clive Barker’s Hellraiser (1989) #1-20

-Perhaps I should say something about the serial’s plot: The Hell’s boss assembled a Scooby Gang to bring more order to the Earth, because they’re fascists and fascists like order.
+Perhaps I should say something about the serial’s plot: The Hell’s boss assembled a Scooby Gang to bring more order to the Earth, because Hell is all about fascism and fascists like order.
 OK?
-So one brings an Endlösung to South Africa (under a different name), because that’s more order, and the guy above conspires to have the scientist up there find a cure for AIDS.
+So one Scooby brings an Endlösung to South Africa (under a different name), because that’s more order, and the guy above conspires to have the scientist up there find a cure for AIDS.
 Because AIDS is disorder.
 You may now think “er, uhm, what?”

 And then he helps getting the cure shipped out to thousands of people (before FDA approval), and it turns out that it’s not good, so a bunch of people with AIDS then suddenly get another disease and die horribly.

 At this point you’re going EXCUSE ME WHAT THE FUCK? as you should, but SPOILERS it turns out that Pinhead only did this so that we could have a twist ending where it’s then revealed that she’ll later develop a cure for AIDS that will work?
 And be FDA approved?
 So that AIDS will be eradicated and order will prevail?

 It is perhaps somewhat besides the point to complain that this is rather tasteless, because it’s Hellraiser, after all.
 But… the what-the-fuckery of this storyline (and a couple of the other two) is mind-boggling.
 And not in a good way.

 So they’ve apparently called Clive Barker and begged him to come up with some concept, any concept, that’ll somehow transform Hellraiser into something that somebody can actually produce stories for, because nothing they’ve tried so far has worked.